google/santa/Docs/details/santa-driver.md

 ##### Cache

-To aid in performance santa-driver utilizes a caching system to hold the state of all observed `exec()` events.
+To aid in performance santa-driver utilizes a caching system to hold the state of all observed `execve()` events.

 ###### Key